q-viper/q-viper.github.io/_posts/2022-05-15-pyscript-running-python-in-webpages.md

   teaser: assets/pyscript/hello.png
 ---

-## Introduction
-Hello and whats up everyone, in this blog we will explore PyScript for running Python codes inside our HTML files.
+Pyscript is a JS library that allows us to write and run Python code on HTML web pages.
+In this blog, we will explore PyScript for running Python codes inside our HTML files.
 It is quite easy to do so.
-How does it works under the hood is not what is being focused here but what can we do will be.
+How it works under the hood is not what is being focused on here but what can we do will be.
 For docs, please visit [here](https://github.com/pyscript/pyscript).

 ## First Program
-* Create a HTML file and on the top, import packages inside the head section.
+* Create an HTML file and on the top, import packages inside the head section.
 ```html
 <html>
     <head>